expo/expo/docs/pages/versions/unversioned/workflow/glossary-of-terms.md

 ### create-react-native-app

-The React Native equivalent of [create-react-app](https://github.com/facebookincubator/create-react-app).
-Gets you set up and creating a React Native app with no build configuration required, and it uses Expo to accomplish this.
-[Read more in "Expo & Create React Native App"](../create-react-native-app/).
+Formerly the React Native equivalent of [create-react-app](https://github.com/facebookincubator/create-react-app).
+This has since been replaced with `expo-cli`.

 ### detach